 This article was originally published in the Lehigh Valley Business Journal.
 Read it here!

-Imagine a team of rowers, each with an oar in the water, paddling in sync with the same intensity and speeding in one fluid motion toward the goal.
+Imagine a team of rowers, each with an oar in the water, paddling in sync with the same intensity and speeding in one fluid motion toward a goal.

 That’s an image of a high performing team!